 Our conference focuses on proven technical and non-technical techniques and tactics which you can apply in your own team.

-A world-class Behaviour-Driven Development training course led by one of the core team at Cucumber.
+A world-class Behaviour-Driven Development training course led by Ryan Marsh.

 A small, interactive two-day Agile and BDD conference.
-One day of short talks and another of collective sessions and workshops.
+One day of short talks followed by one day of collaborative sessions and workshops.

 Both days 9 AM - 5 PM